Reaching financial independence is a dream for most.

 It’s a decadent thought.
 To be financially independent enough to enjoy life while you still have teeth!

-However, if you think that being financially independent is about sitting on a beach sipping martinis, then that’s not it!
+If you believe that being financially independent is about sitting on a beach sipping martinis, you're wrong.

 That’s the financial freedom we’re talking about!